-" Philadelphia, November 6, 1792.
+" Philadelphia, Nov.
+6. 1792.

-"I WROTE you last on the 12th of October, since which I have received yours of August 29, with the papers and pamphlets accompanying it.
-I enclose you now the copy of a letter from Mr. Pintard, our consul at Madeira, exhibiting another attempt at the practice on which I wrote you in my last, made by Capt.
-Hargood, of the British frigate Hyæna, to take seamen from on board an American vessel, bound to the East Indies.
-It is unnecessary to develope to you the inconveniences of this conduct, and the impossibility of letting it go on.
-I hope you will be able to make the British ministry sensible of the necessity of punishing the past and preventing the future."
+"I wrote you last on the 12th of October, since which I have received yours of August 29, with the papers and pamphlets accompanying it.
+I enclose you now the copy of a letter from Mr. Pintard, our Consul at Madeira, exhibiting another attempt at the practice on which I wrote you in

-Extract from the Instructions given by Timothy Pickering, Esquire, Secretary of State, to Rufus King, Esquire, dated
+Extract from the Instructions given by Timothy Pickering, Esq.
+Secretary of State, to Rufus King, Esq. dated

-"Department of State, June 8, 1796.
+" Department of State, June 8, 1796.

-"AMONG the articles left unadjusted, one of the most interesting nature regards the impressing of American seamen.
+"Among the articles left unadjusted, one of the most interesting nature regards the impressing of American seamen.
 Mr. Pinckney was instructed on this head, in June, 1792.
 You will there see that the mode prescribed by the late act of Congress, of certificating our seamen, was pointedly reprobated.
 The long but fruitless attempts which have been made to protect them from British impresses, prove that the subject is in its nature difficult.

-"The snaplest rule, as remarked to Mr. Pinckney, would be, that the vessel being American, should be evidence that the seamen on board her are such.
-But it will be an important point gained, if, on the high seas, our flag can protect those, of whatever nation, who shall sail under it. this, humanity as well as interest powerfully plead.
+"The simplest rule, as remarked to Mr. Pinckney, would be, that the vessel being American should be evidence that the seamen on board her are such.
+But it will be an important point gained, if, on the high seas, our flag can protect those of whatever nation who shall sail under it.
+And for this, humanity as well as interest powerfully plead.
 Merchant vessels carry no more hands than their safety renders necessary.
 To withdraw any of them on the ocean, is to expose both lives and property to destruction.
-We have a right then to expect that the British government will make no difficulty in acceding to this very interesting provision the same motives should operate, with nearly equal force, to procure for us the like exemption in all the British colonies, but especially in the West In the latter, the consequence of an impress is the detention of the vessel: By the detention, the vessel is injured or destroyed by the worms, and the remnant of the crew exposed to the fatal diseases of the climate.
-Hence a longer detention ensues; the voyage becomes unprofitable, if not ruinous to the merchant, and humanity deplores the loss of many valuable lives. there is another cogent reason for the absolute exemption from impresses in the British colonies.
-That the practice will be, as it always has been, attended with monstrous abuses: and the supreme power is so remote, the evils become irremediable before redress can even be sought for.
-To guard against abuses on the part of American citizens, every master of a vessel, on his arrival in any port of the British colonies, may be required to report his crew, at the proper office If afterwards any addition be made to them by British subjects, these may be taken away.
-In the ports of Great Britain and Ireland, the impress of British subjects found on board our vessels must doubtless be ad-But this should be controlled by regulations to prevent insults and injuries, and to administer prompt relief where American citizens (which will assuredly happen) shall be mistaken for British subjects.
+We have a right then to expect that the British Government will make no difficulty in acceding to this very interesting provision.
+And the same motives should operate with nearly equal force, to procure for us the like exemption in all the British colonies, but especially in the West Indies.
+In the latter, the consequence of an impress is the detention of the vessel: by the detention, the vessel is injured or destroyed by the worms, and the remnant of the crew exposed to the fatal diseases of the climate.
+Hence a longer detention ensues; the voyage becomes unprofitable, if not ruinous, to the merchant, and humanity deplores the loss of many valuable lives.
+But there is another cogent reason for the absolute exemption from impresses in the British colonies.
+That the practice will be, as it always has been, attended with monstrous abuses; and the supreme power is so remote, the evils become irremediable before redress can even be sought for.
+To guard against abuses on the part of American citizens, every master of a vessel, on his arrival in any port of the British colonies, may be required to report his crew at the If afterwards any addition be made proper office. to them by British subjects, these may be taken away.
+In the ports of Great Britain and Ireland, the impress of British subjects found on board our vessels must doubtless be admitted.
+But this should be controlled by regulations to prevent insults and injuries, and to administer prompt relief where American citizens (which will assured y happen) shall be mistaken for British subjects.